openethereum/parity-ethereum/README.md

 **Parity-Ethereum requires Rust version 1.28.x to build**

 We recommend installing Rust through [rustup](https://www.rustup.rs/).
-If you don't already have rustup, you can install it like this:
+If you don't already have `rustup`, you can install it like this:

 - Linux:
   ```bash